les-bres/pd2-Bresnahan-Binshtok/log.md

-	       -added linked list functionality to board by using maze solver recursion 6/16/14- Leslie -new Card classes:Expense, Pet, Raffle -set up card class to hold the various types and initiated the diff cards w/ diff messages
+	       -added linked list functionality to board by using maze solver recursion 6/16/14- Leslie -new Card classes:Expense, Pet, Raffle -set up card class to hold the various types and initiated the diff cards w/ diff messages -update player class and implement various instances of the cards -fixed white space problem with board
+		-remove mouse functionality from spinner bc problems -wrote algorithm to color diff spaces on board based on square type & assign types based on frequency in immediate proximity
+		-add money display on the side
+		-incorporate spin into turn method & implement turn so that it displays questions and acts according to square type -changed card data structure from array to arraylist -added car functionality that you see yourself moving through board -fixed null pointer exceptions from wonky implementation of card classes -implement ending with booleans
+		-fixed cars so that diff colors possible